top of page

 Micro Roles

-• Super Admin: These are expert Technical Support leaders from the Operating Company with extensive knowledge of the ecosystem, capable of quickly detecting and solving serious problems for proper and optimal operation.
+• Super Admin: These are expert technical support leaders from the operating company with extensive knowledge of the ecosystem, capable of quickly detecting and solving serious problems for proper and optimal operation.
 They are generally systems engineers, technologists, or technicians with extensive experience in systems, capable of giving talks on computer security and performing consensual and anonymous pentesting (ethical hacking).

 • Admin: This is the individual in the end-customer organization who allocates budgets and makes purchasing decisions, generally in an administrative or financial position.